-The territory was then under Turkish rule.
-The year 1903 had seen, albeit briefly, the creation of the first Balkan republic in the region, the short-lived Krushevo Republic, yet by 1913 Turkish rule had ended and the country was split into three areas: Egeean, Pirins and Varders.
-From 1913 to 1943, FYROM was part of Yugoslavia; it became a republic in 1943 and an independent country in 1991.
+The territory was then under Turkish control, although 1903 had seen, albeit briefly, the creation of the region's first Balkan republic – the short-lived Krushevo Republic – yet by 1913 Turkish rule had ended and the country was split into three areas: Egeean, Pirins and Varders.
+From 1913 to 1943, FYR Macedonia was part of Yugoslavia; it became a republic in 1943 and an independent country in 1991.

-However, local talent still caught the eye as a number of quality players tasted international football with Yugoslavia: Kiril Simonovski-Dzina, Dragan Vidinic, Metodija Spasovski, Andon Doncevski, Darko Pancev and Ilija Najdoski.
+However, local talent still caught the eye as a number of quality players tasted international football with Yugoslavia, among them: Kiril Simonovski-Dzina, Blagoje Vidinic, Metodija Spasovski, Andon Doncevski, Darko Pancev and Ilija Najdoski.

-In 1945, football was represented for the first time at the All-Sports Community in Skopje, a state of affairs that lasted until the Macedonian Football Association was created in August 1948.
-This body became a member of the larger Yugoslavian Football Association until 1991, at which point, following independence, the Football Association of the Former Yugoslav Republic of Macedonia (FFM) was born.
+In 1945, football was represented for the first time in the All-Sports Community in Skopje, a state of affairs that lasted until the Macedonian Football Association was created in August 1948.
+This body became a member of the larger Yugoslav Football Association (FSJ) until 1991, at which point the Football Federation of the Former Yugoslav Republic of Macedonia (FFM) was born.

-The national side began their footballing odyssey in 1994, entering qualifying for EURO '96.
-Drawn in a group with Armenia, Belgium, Cyprus, Spain and holders Denmark, they kicked off with a creditable 1-1 draw at home to the Danes.
+The national side began their footballing odyssey in 1994, participating in qualifying for EURO '96.
+Drawn in a group with Armenia, Belgium, Cyprus, Spain and holders Denmark, they kicked off with a creditable 1-1 home draw with the Danes.
 Mitko Stojkovski of FK Crvena zvezda had the honour of scoring the country's first official goal.

-The team posted further draws against Belgium, Armenia and Cyprus, also beating the Cypriots 3-0 at home.
-Since then football in FYROM has continued to move forward.
-Two noteworthy results were a 3-2 win against the Republic of Ireland in 1997, and an 11-1 landslide victory over Liechtenstein 12 months before.
+The team secured further draws against Belgium, Armenia and Cyprus, also beating the Cypriots 3-0 at home.
+Since then football in FYR Macedonia has continued to advance.
+Two noteworthy results were a 3-2 win against the Republic of Ireland in 1997, and an 11-1 landslide victory over Liechtenstein 12 months earlier.

-In an attempt to encourage such positive momentum, the FFM has handed the national-team reins to foreign coaches such as Serbian trainer Slobodan Santrač and Srečko Katanec from Slovenia and Wales's John Toshack, following the earlier efforts of Andon Doncevski, Gjoko Hadzievski, Nikola Ilievski, Dragan Kanatlarovski and Boban Babunski.
+In an attempt to encourage such positive momentum, the FFM has handed the national-team reins to foreign coaches such as Serbian trainers Slobodan Santrač and Ljubinko Drulović (the present incumbent), Srečko Katanec from Slovenia and Wales's John Toshack, following the earlier efforts of Andon Doncevski, Gjoko Hadzievski, Nikola Ilievski, Dragan Kanatlarovski and Boban Babunski.

-Local coach Mirsad Jonuz was in charge when the FFM celebrated 100 years of football in FYROM by hosting a high-profile friendly against European champions Spain in August 2009, which the visitors edged 3-2.
+However, local coach Mirsad Jonuz was in charge when the FFM celebrated 100 years of football in FYR Macedonia by hosting a high-profile friendly against European champions Spain in August 2009, which the visitors edged 3-2.